-Named after the Akagera River running along its eastern boundary, Akagera NP is warm and low-lying with undulating plains supporting a cover of dense broad leafed trees with acacia woodlands and grasslands.
+Named after the Akagera River running along its eastern boundary, Akagera NP is warm and low-lying with undulating plains supporting a cover of dense broad-leafed trees with acacia woodlands and grasslands.

 5. Nyungwe forest

 It is a montane forest that is remarkably rich in biodiversity with 75 mammal species, 120 butterflies, 275 birds and over 100 varieties of orchids.
-The forest is well known for its primates and chimpanzee tracking can be arranged at a short notice and at small fee.
+The forest is well known for its primates and chimpanzee tracking can be arranged at a short notice and a small fee.
 Other primates in this forest include several other monkeys L’Hoest monkeys.
-The roads to the forest are good and with excellent rent houses and campsite to provide the necessary services to you while in the forest.
+The roads to the forest are good and with excellent rent houses and the campsite to provide the necessary services to you while in the forest.
 A nature walk through this forest can be truly rewarding.

 6. Musanze cave

-Musanze is believed to have been constructed by a local king and that it has been used a refugee on several histories whereas during the 1994 Massacre it was used as a killing site and recently the place is still littered with human remains.
+Musanze is believed to have been constructed by a local king and that it has been used as a refugee on several histories whereas during the 1994 Massacre it was used as a killing site and recently the place is still littered with human remains.
 Musanze the now Bat colony is located in Ruhengeri 2 Km from the Gisenyi road.
 It has an entrance a large as a cathedral.
 The entrance is littered with marked black volcanic rubble and at the opposite end there lies a natural bridge formed from the lava flow from one of the Virunga Mountains.